TeddiO/pySteamSignIn/README.md

 ## Lets quickly get authentication rolling

-The power behind this is it provides the entire auth process over two (or three, if you're using bottlepy) functions.
+The power behind this is it provides the entire auth process over two (or three, if you're using bottlepy / Flask) functions.
 The first function is ConstructURL, which takes a string and returns a string

 The string to pass is whatever page the user is going to be sent back to as a result of logging in with Steam.